Are you thinking about growing some microgreens this spring? You’ve come to the right place.

 If you’re growing indoors, you can speed up germination by wrapping the container with a clear layer of plastic wrap.
 This will provide a nice, warm environment that will encourage the seeds to sprout quickly.
 You can also place the seeds on a heat germination mat or under LED grow lights, both of which will produce seedlings for you in just a few days.

 While you’re waiting for your seeds to germinate (it can take anywhere between two and eight days), use your mister once or twice a day.
-Make sure the soil stays moist but not sodden, as this can cause your seedlings to rot.
+Ensure the soil stays moist but not sodden, as this can cause your seedlings to rot.

 Remove the cover of the container (if you used one) as soon as the seeds sprout.